These are some of the general research spaces that I am interested in working in moving forward:

 Ownership of shared social media.
 Who “owns” a group photo on Facebook?
 How do users’ perceptions of their rights compare with those conferred by technical architecture or by law/policy?
 (Collaboration with InfoSci colleague Jed Brubaker)

 Fandom, crowdsourcing, and accessibility.
 Exploring possibilities of accessible comic books for the visually impaired, using crowdsourced descriptions from comic book fans.
-(Collaboration with Shaun Kane in the Computer Science department) [Poster at ASSETS 2016]
+(Collaboration with Shaun Kane in the Computer Science department) [Poster Paper]

 Learning in fan communities.
 Analysis of interview data with (predominantly women) fan fiction writers about learning technical skills while participating in fandom.
-[Upcoming paper at CSCW 2017]
+[Paper]

 Fandom and social norms in design.
 Interview study of designers and users of a large, open-source fan fiction archive that was built to specifications of an existing community with existing social norms and values.
 Focus on principles of feminist HCI.
 [Paper]

 Harassment policies for social media.
 An analysis of Terms of Service and other online policies that social media platforms use for governing harassing behavior.
-(Advising students at Georgia Tech) [Upcoming paper at GROUP 2016]
+(Advising students at Georgia Tech) [Paper]

 Content & privacy on Facebook.
 Qualitative+quantitative analysis of Facebook content, discerning whether there are substantive differences in content based on privacy settings.
 Large corpus of Facebook status updates gathered from Mechanical Turk.
 (Conducted as a collaboration with other social computing PhD students and faculty at Georgia Tech.)
-[Upcoming paper at CSCW 2017]
+[Paper]

 Copyright & online creative communities.
 My dissertation (“The Role of Copyright in Online Creative Communities: Law, Norms, and Policy”), incorporating research funded by the National Science Foundation, can be downloaded here.
 This work was featured in media outlets such as The New York Times, Engadget, and The Escapist.
 [Paper 1, Paper 2, Paper 3]